jmkraus/picochat/README.md

 This configuration can be loaded using a shortcut, e.g., `picochat -config @developer`.
 The path and `.toml` suffix can be omitted because they are implied by the '@' symbol.
 PicoChat then starts with the specified configuration file.

+### Known issues

+While everything should work as expected on macOS, PicoChat is completely untested on Linux and only minimally tested on Windows.

+* On Windows, the Esc key must be pressed twice to cancel a prompt input.
+Alternatively, Ctrl + C can be used.
+* The command history flickers on Windows when you switch between entries using Up + Down keys.
+* Since Pico AI is not available on Windows, other tools (e.g., ollama) have to be used instead.
+These may differ in their behavior in some details.
+* Specific ollama features (e.g., new "thinking" output) are not supported.

 ## Acknowledgements

 Special thanks to the developers of the libraries used in this project: